CubeSat UV Experiment: Science

 unknown absorber situated at the top of the cloud layer.
 Because of its vast absorbing power, knowing its nature is very important to understand the overall radiative and thermal balance of the planet and the atmospheric dynamics.
 Although NASA, Roscosmos, the European Space Agency, and Japan's JAXA have dispatched multiple missions to Venus, the nature of the cloud top absorber has not been established.

 As of 2018, some candidate chemical species have been proposed to explain the spectral contrast features in the UV: SO2, FeCl3, Cl2, Sn, SCl2, S2O, elemental sulfur, and disulfur dioxide (S_{2}O_{2}).
 It has also been speculated that any hypothetical microorganisms inhabiting the upper atmosphere, if present, could employ ultraviolet light emitted by the Sun as an energy source, and could cause the observed UV absorption.

 Objectives

 The primary objective of this mission is to understand the nature, concentration, and distribution of the unidentified UV absorber (peak at 365 nm), and provide clues to identifying its composition and source.
 It will also study the Venusian atmospheric UV airglow, abundance of trace gases, and cloud-top atmospheric dynamics.
-The secondary goal is to assess the efficacy of miniaturized instruments in a CubeSat in producing useful scientific measurements in Venus' harsh environment while in proximity to the solar radiation field.
+The secondary goal is to assess the efficacy of miniaturized instruments in a CubeSat in producing useful scientific measurements in Venus's harsh environment while in proximity to the solar radiation field.